liculm/veleri-DMS-laravel-next/README.md

-# Laravel and Next.js Playground
+# Laravel and Next.js Veleri DMS app

 This repository contains a Laravel backend and a Next.js frontend.
 Follow the instructions below to set up the project.